 Dispatches at The Prospect are brief reflections from our writers that focus on their experiences during the summer.

-Katherine Lee is an incoming freshman and a contributor for The Prospect.
-She can be reached at email@example.com.
+Kyung Eun Lee is a contributing writer for The Prospect at the ‘Prince.’
+She can be reached at email@example.com or on Instagram @entertainmentkyung.

 Self essays at The Prospect give our writers and guest contributors the opportunity to share their perspectives.
 This essay reflects the views and lived experiences of the author.
 If you would like to submit a Self essay, contact us at firstname.lastname@example.org.